Mexico › San Luis Potosí

 Right in the historic heart of San Luis Potosí (the centro histórico) is the best place to stay, close to all the sights, best restaurants, and attractions.
 Modern business hotels and cheaper motels line the highways on the outskirts of the city, but these are all a long way from the action and it can be hassle shuttling back and forwards.
 We love Santosí by Inmense, a lavish contemporary conversion of an old colonial mansion.

-For a real treat stay at the Quinta Real Palacio de San Agustín, a luxury hotel carved out of a Spanish-era monastery.
+For a real treat stay at the Museo Palacio de San Agustín, a luxury hotel carved out of a Spanish-era monastery.
 We also like the budget Hikuri Eco Hostal, a hostel housed in another beautiful colonial building incorporating lots of recycled materials.

 What are the best things to do in San Luis Potosí?